ibm-apiconnect/apic-hybrid-cloud-enablement/docs-and-tools/dev-ops/bastion-airgap-ibm-pak.md

 - Use the existing corporate registry for IBM Cloud Pak images
 - Create a new registry for IBM Cloud Pak images
   You can make the private container registry *insecure* or *secure*, depending on your corporate standards.
 The *insecure* registry is the main flow of the document.
-Two tables contrast simple steps for *Insercure* & *Secure* registries.
-Complex *Secure* registry steps in **call out** segments.
+Two tables contrast simple steps for *Insecure* & *Secure* registries.
+Complex *Secure* registry steps are in **call out** segments.

 ### Create local repositories for authentication, certificates & data
 > ***Note***: instead of `/opt`, choose a base directory which is under your (non-root user) control.